Skip to content

 When to buy Christmas lights

-Light installers can save anywhere from 10% to 20% by taking advantage of these early presales.
+A Christmas light installer can save anywhere from 10% to 20% by taking advantage of these early presales.
 The closer you wait until Christmas, the more you’ll pay for lights and decorations.

-When to market your Christmas light business
+When to market your Christmas light installation business

 When to install Christmas lights